polterguy/phosphorusfive/plugins/p5.lambda/README.md

 ```

 The above code might seem difficult to understand when you first look at it.
 The important point though, is that we have two nested *[apply]*
 invocations above.
-Unless we had added the back-slash at line 29, then this databound node would have been databound in the first apply
+Unless we had added the back-slash at line 29, then this databound node would have been databound in our first apply
 invocation.
 Which obviously was not our intention.
 Hence, we add a back-slash in front of it, which will be removed during the first databound,
-but also make sure our node is not databound during the first apply invocation.
+and hence make sure our node is not databound during the first apply invocation.

-The code creates one *[p5.web.widgets.create-literal]* invocation, for each child node of our *[_data]* segment, having the *[innerValue]* created
+The code creates one *[create-widget]* invocation, for each child node of our *[_data]* segment, having the *[innerValue]* created
 as a combination of the *[last]* and *[first]* name of our persons.

 Then we handle the *[onclick]* Ajax event for our widgets, from where we invoke *[apply]* towards an invocation of *[sys42.windows.info-tip]*.